scalalandio/chimney/docs/docs/supported-transformations.md

     // expected output:
     // A(value = A(a = "value", b = 42))
     // B(value = B())

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer, we can create implicits using: val transformer: Transformer[protobuf.Foo, domain.Bar] = Transformer.derive[protobuf.Foo, domain.Bar]
     ```

 ### Java's `enum`s